Configuring LDAP

 Applying Dex configuration

-After changing the authentication settings, you'll need to reconcile the Dex configuration and restart the Dex services for your changes to take effect.
+After changing the authentication settings, you need to reconcile the Dex configuration and restart the Dex services for your changes to take effect.
 See Applying Dex for instructions.

 Assign new owner and disable native user

-After assigning a new organization owner in the Hybrid Manager Console, disable the native user.
-For this, refer to Disabling a native user.
+After assigning a new organization owner in the HM console, disable the native user.
+See Disabling a native user.

 Could this page be better?
 Report a problem or suggest an addition!